Finding Pet-Friendly Hotels

 - Ask about current medical conditions and if they could pose a problem while traveling.

 - Ask about feeding instructions and other things you can do to prepare your pet.

 - Make sure your pet’s ID tags and microchip information are up to date with your current contact details and vaccination information, if necessary.

-- You will need a crate or carrier for your pet to stay in while you’re in the hotel.
-Read our article Choosing a Crate which offers tips on what to look for when selecting one for your pet.
+You will need a crate or carrier for your pet to stay in while you’re in the hotel.
+Read Choosing and Preparing a Pet Crate for tips on what to look for when selecting one for your pet.

-- Visit our Pet Travel Kit article for a complete list of items you may wish to take with you on your trip.
-A few suggested items:
+Read Create a Pet Travel Kit for a complete list of items you may wish to take with you on your trip.
+A few suggestions:

 - Bottled water or water from your tap at home

 - Leash and collar